rswinkle/CVector/README.md

 dynamically allocated memory and you might want a free and/or init function.
 In other words the first template is based off vector_i and the second is based off of vector_void, so look at the corresponding documentation for behavior.
+There are actually 2 varieties of each template, one all-in-one header variety that works like c_vector.h, and the other generates a matching c/h pair.

-They are located in vector_template.c/h and vector_template2.c/h respectively.
+They are located in vector_template.h, vector_template2.h, vector_template3.c/h and
+vector_template4.c/h.

-To generate your own c and h files for a type just run:
+To generate your own vector files for a type just run:
 <pre>
 python3 generate_code.py yourtype
 </pre>

-which will generate vector_yourtype*.c and vector_yourtype*.h
-It generates the results for both templates so just delete the pair you don't want.
+which will generate the results for all templates so just delete the ones you don't want.

 vector_short and vector_f_struct are examples of the process and